jamulussoftware/jamuluswebsite/wiki/en/en.FAQ.md

 [diagram]

 Jamulus works on the client-server principle.
 Everybody’s audio is sent to a server, mixed and processed there.
 Afterwards, the audio is sent back to each client.
-If a server is made public and registered on a central server, its information will be broadcast to all clients.
+If a server is made public and registered on a directory, its information will be broadcast to all clients.

 ### Why doesn't Jamulus provide video support?